Aswanthmulupuri/aswanthmulupuri/README.md

 I'm working as a
 Computer Vision Engineer
 I have been working on multiple technologies in the field of AI and self driving cars.
-I am passionate about learning the modern technologies, specially deep learning/computer vision also these days i am very inclined towards web development.
+I am passionate about learning the modern technologies, specially deep learning/computer vision also these days i am very inclined towards Full stack development.